kendraliu/Binary-Prediction-with-Deep-Learning-Neural-Network/README.md

 |-------|-------|
 | ![Model Accuracy](/images/accuracy.png) | ![Model Loss](/images/loss.png) |

+## Potential for Improvements
+- The changes in number of neurons and acitvation functions do not seem to have a big effect.
+The removal of outliers doesn't either.
+Future attempts may focused on re-selecting the input data for the training:
+    - Perhaps dropping more columns selectively may yield better results.
+    - PCA might be able to help with that, which wasn't used on the input data in this project.
+    - Adjusting the ratio of training and test data.

 ### Variables used for the model
 - target variable: `IS_SUCCESSFUL` — whether the money used effectively